chapmanjacobd/library/README.md

 ### 1. Extract Metadata

+For the initial scan it takes about six hours to scan sixty terabytes.
+If you want to update the database run the same command again--any new files will be scanned and it is much, much quicker.

     lb extract tv.db ./video/folder/
     OR
     lb extract ./tv/  # when not specified, db will be created as `video.db` OR
     lb extract --audio ./music/  # db will be created as `audio.db`

-For the initial scan it takes about six hours to scan sixty terabytes.
-If you need to update the database -- run the same command again.
-Only the new files will be scanned and it is much, much quicker.

 ### 2. Watch / Listen from local files